katholt/reddog-nf/README.md

 ## TODO
+* Automate test data comparison
+    - python script, create objects for each entry in each output file
+    - use objects to compare
+    - try to generalise as far as possible re objects/classes
 * Refuse to run if user specifies certain arguments on commandline
     - specify output current causes issues with run\_info
     - there could be a work around to correctly set this